Are You Getting Enough Sleep?

 Sleep supports our physical health by strengthening the immune system, thereby reducing our risk of illness.
 By contrast, when we sleep less than seven hours per night, we get more colds.
 Good sleep plays a crucial role in pain management and physical recovery after exercise or long work days.
 Likewise, quality sleep lowers the risk of chronic conditions like diabetes, heart disease, and stroke - conditions that might seem far off for otherwise healthy people but correlate with fatigue, lack of focus, and low energy.
 Over time, poor sleep affects our productivity and creativity, which can lead to cynicism, isolation, and burnout.

-When we prioritize sleep, we wake up feeling rested, refreshed, and energized.
+When we prioritize sleep, we wake feeling rested, refreshed, and energized.
 Though most fail to see the connection between a lack of sufficient sleep or rest and interpersonal or physical health problems, people who sleep well are more motivated to exercise, perform better at work, and maintain better relationships.
-In contrast, lack of sleep makes us irritable, impacting our relationships and overall well-being.
+In contrast, lack of sleep makes us irritable, impacting our relationships and overall wellbeing.
 It’s a vicious circle.

 When we don’t sleep well, we also tend to overeat.
 Sleep deprivation reduces our levels of a hormone called leptin, which helps us control food intake.
 When tired, we tend to eat more sugar and fats, creating a downward spiral for our health.
 When we don’t get enough sleep and work for long hours without breaks, we also tend to rely on caffeine, sugar, and other low-octane, short-acting stimulants.